amRon15/Space-Shooting-Webapp/README.md

 ## About the project:

 This is a space shooting game where you control a spaceship and shoot down meteor.
+With a responsive web design, playing on mobile devices are also avaliable.

 ## Features: